markj0hnst0n/fauxdjsmilestoneproj1/README.md

 Thanks to the following people for making the project happen:

 - My Mentor Precious Itege for his guidance on key concepts and patience in explaining them!
-- My Wife Joanna Johnston for her (contructive) criticism and understanding when I lcok myself away in the attic for hours on end
+- My Wife Joanna Johnston for her (contructive) criticism and understanding when I lock myself away in the attic for hours on end
-- The Code Institue Slack Community and in particular Tom Dignan for his help is centering my logo within a bootstrap navbar (which i didn't use but that's besides the point)
+- The Code Institue Slack Community and in particular Tom Dignan for his help is centering my logo within a bootstrap navbar.
+I didn't go in this direction but it was a good learning expirience trying to slove this problem!